 To remove the divisional headquarters from Monaghan to Drogheda comes as a significant blow to Cavan-Monaghan.
 We would assume that Monaghan should be at the centre of all that.
 This is also in light of the heinous crimes we saw committed only last week against Kevin Lunney, while we have also had consistent and very organised crime with the destruction and removal of ATMs in the whole area.
 This is all against a backdrop of a possible no-deal Brexit, which will undoubtedly cause chaos along the Border region.
 We had an announcement of a Garda station over five years ago in Bailieborough.
 It is has never happened.
 In Blacklion, the Garda station has never been reopened.
 There is real discontent and worry with the announcement to remove the headquarters to Drogheda.

 A recent front-page headline in one of the newspapers local to us Lily Whites told us that Kildare has one of the highest levels of burglaries in the country.
 That is coupled with the fact that Kildare consistently has the lowest number of gardaí per head of population in the country.
 Those two statements are absolutely not unrelated.
 To hear yesterday that Kildare is losing its divisional headquarters was an absolute shock.
-Kildare has twice the population of Laois and Offaly but the Garda headquarters and all its resources on a regional level is moving to Portlaoise.
+Kildare has twice the population of Laois and Offaly but the Garda headquarters and all its resources on a regional level are moving to Portlaoise.
 Cynics might say that is because there is a Minister in Laois-Offaly and there is none in Kildare.
 I say those cynics are right.
 We have not had a Minister in Kildare to be able to shout for and demand those resources.
 It is absolutely wrong that Kildare is losing this key area of responsibility.

 There have been four questions from different parts of the country expressing concern.
 I want to assure all Deputies in respect of Tipperary, Cavan-Monaghan, where I was yesterday, and my neighbours in Kildare, and Deputy Tóibín who informs us he is organising yet another march-----